-These inspections are to asses if a reported defect is outside the tolerable level as defined in the relevant intervention level as per table B4 in Appendix B. These are reactive by nature and are undertaken following notification to Council by members of the community or by Council employees while undertaking their normal work duties.
+These inspections are to assess if a reported defect is outside the tolerable level as defined in the relevant intervention level as per Table B4 in Appendix B. These are reactive by nature and are undertaken following notification to Council by members of the community or by Council employees while undertaking their normal work duties.
+When identified by community members, these inspections are first recorded in Council's customer response system, Merit, and transferred into the Reflect asset maintenance system for action by staff.
+Where identified by staff, the inspections are recorded directly into the Reflect system.